Lisen: The Ballad of Bill Tilley

 The Mine Disaster Strikes

-Deep within the mine, timbers cracked, stone rumbled, and silence split into horror.
-Men shouted, lanterns swung, but the collapse was swift and merciless.
-No hand could reach him, no strength could save him.
 The earth closed its fist upon a boy of twelve, and the world above was robbed of his laughter before it had fully learned its tone.

 Grief on the Streets of Yorkshire

-When word reached the street, the cottages wept in unison.
-Elsie’s door remained shut, her prayer unanswered.
-Some said on misty mornings the lamps still flicker out of time near the shaft, and a boy with unlaced boots is seen walking toward the pit, forever twelve, forever brave.
+Some said that on misty mornings the lamps near the shaft still flickered out of time, and that a boy with unlaced boots could be seen walking towards the pit - forever twelve, forever brave.

 A Legacy in Song

-His name was Bill Tilley, and he went down not as a man seasoned by years, but as a child pressed too soon into labour, taken on the very day he began.
-The song remembers him, for the earth that claimed him left no marker but sorrow, and sorrow must have its melody.
+He went down not as a man seasoned by years, but as a child pressed too soon into labour, taken on the very day he began.